About Us

 Board of Directors

+Christine Tinberg, Founder and President, is an Assistant Professor in Kinesiology at Los Angeles City College.
 She captained a tandem at the U.S. Association of Blind Athletes’ 2008 Developmental Cycling Camp held at the Olympic Training Center in Colorado Springs.
-The following summer, she trained with, and was honored to ride a tandem with Nancy in the 2009 U.S. Paralympics Road Cycling National Championships.
-Through her research and conversations with blind stokers, it became evident that a central resource was needed for connecting stokers with captains.
-As a result, the U.S. Blind Tandem Cycling Connection was formed.
+The following summer, she trained with, and was honored to ride a tandem with Nancy Stevens in the 2009 U.S. Paralympics Road Cycling National Championships.
 Christine holds a B.S. degree in Sports Medicine and a M.S. degree in Ministry from Pepperdine University, and a M.S. degree in Exercise Science from Arizona State University.
 She cycles on the road and on the dirt in the Santa Monica Mountains near her home.

 Christine piloting a tandem with 12 year old boy as stoker